stan-dev/cmdstanr/README.md

 ### Installation

-Currently you can install the latest pre-beta release of the **cmdstanr** R package with
+You can install the beta release of the **cmdstanr** R package with

 ```r
 install.packages("cmdstanr", repos = c("https://mc-stan.org/r-packages/", getOption("repos")))
 ```

-or you can install the development version from GitHub:
+or you can install the latest development version from GitHub:

 ```r
 # install.packages("devtools")